 Frank Sinatra bought the imposing house at 909 Hudson Street for his parents.

 Complimentary samples are available at the Sinatra family’s candy shop of choice at 105 4th Street.

-Frank Sinatra Memorial Park on Frank Sinatra Drive boasts a statue of the star and a view of New York City across the Hudson River.
+Frank Sinatra Memorial Park on Frank Sinatra Drive boasts a statue of the star and a view of New York, New York, across the Hudson River.

 The tour is more than a walk around Hoboken through Frank Sinatra’s blue eyes.
 It’s a journey through the American dream.
 It’s a stroll through the story of a father who had to hide his name to support his family, and of a mother who saw something in him that her own parents didn’t, and of their son, who made that name one of the most loved and revered in American culture.

 bonus: Luca Brasi’s Italian Deli